Blender-Rodrigues/Adrift/docs/technical.md

 * panic - tries to move away for gunshot locations, also aggressive towards other bots

 (see [here](ai.md) for longer description)

+## Misc

+World map structure is read from a jpg file.

+Server recreates the world once all players have disconnected, or a player has won a match.